-Canada celebrates 150th birthday with celebrities, crowds, rain
+On rainy 150th birthday, nation celebrates the meaning of Canada

 Events and installations celebrating the sesquicentennial milestone have already been held across the country this year, with the total cost to the federal government reported to be half a billion dollars.

-Along with fireworks, free museums and outdoor concerts nationwide on Saturday, more than 50 special ceremonies to swear in new citizens will be held across the country.
+Along with fireworks, free museums and outdoor concerts nationwide on Saturday, more than 50 special ceremonies to swear in new citizens were planned across the country.

 Twitter users were sharing their favorite Canadian songs and food, along with photos of the preparations under the hashtag Canada150.

-Prince Charles and his wife Camilla arrived in Canada for an official visit on Thursday.
-The royals began a three-day tour of Canada with a trip to the northern territory of Nunavut, home to a large number of First Nations and Inuit people.
+Prince Charles and his wife Camilla arrived for an official visit on Thursday.
+The royals began a three-day tour with a trip to the northern territory of Nunavut, home to a large number of First Nations and Inuit people.

-The bash in Ottawa will culminate with a musical fireworks show that is billed as largest-ever such display for Canada Day.
-It will last for 20 minutes and 17 seconds to commemorate 2017.
+The bash in Ottawa culminated with a musical fireworks show that is billed as largest-ever such display for Canada Day.
+It lasted 20 minutes and 17 seconds to commemorate 2017.

+"One hundred fifty years?
+Nah.
+Look at us: Canada is being born today," Trudeau told the crowd soaked in rains.

 A full list of events is at (here)

-(Additional reporting by David Ljunggren in Ottawa; Editing by Denny Thomas and Matthew Lewis)
+Additional reporting by David Ljunggren and Andrea Hopkins; Writing by Denny Thomas; Editing by Matthew Lewis and Nick Macfie